 Owned by Tina Santiaho – a member of the American Samoyed Club – Sweet T’s is based in Lancaster, Pennsylvania, where puppies are raised to be social, easily trainable fur babies.
-Because the dogs are intelligent, the initial training that Tina does before sending one of her puppies to its forever home helps establish a familiarity with training – and learning about living in a house with different textures (wooden floors, tile, carpet, etc.) – that will make it easy for the puppy’s adoptive family to take over.
+Because the dogs are intelligent, the initial training that Tina does before sending one of her puppies to its forever home helps establish a familiarity with training.
+Your puppy will also learn the ropes regarding living in a house with different textures (wooden floors, tile, carpet, etc) that will make it easy for the puppy’s adoptive family to take over.

 Sweet T’s Samoyed Details